 - Assessing the likelihood of recovery

-- Validating the TA's decryption tool
+- Validating the threat actor's decryption tool

-- Verifying compliance with anti-money laundering laws
+- Confirming compliance with anti-money laundering (AML) laws

-- Building a pristine environment
+- Building a pristine recovery environment

 Paying Exfiltration Ransoms

 In addition to demanding payment for a decryption tool, current variants of ransomware such as Ryuk, Sodinokibi, Netwalker, and Egregor commonly attempt to exfiltrate information.
 TAs are then able to require an additional ransom in exchange for not publishing this information on the dark web.
 Sadly, there is no way to be certain that exfiltrated data have been totally erased by the hacker.
 Actually, in many cases the TA has limited control about the disposition of the data.
 Settling an exfiltration ransom does not eliminate the need for seeking the guidance of privacy lawyers, performing an audit on which data were taken, and sending the required alerts to impacted entities.
 In general, paying an exfiltration ransom is not recommended.